-- 1. For the purposes of this Regulation, market manipulation shall comprise the following activities: - (a) entering into a transaction, placing an order to trade or any other behaviour which: - gives, or is likely to give, false or misleading signals as to the supply of, demand for, or price of, a financial instrument or a related spot commodity contract; or - secures, or is likely to secure, the price of one or several financial instruments or a related spot commodity contracts at an abnormal or artificial level; - entering into a transaction, placing an order to trade or any other behaviour likely to (b) affect the price of one or several financial instruments or a related spot commodity contract, which employs a fictitious device or any other form of deception or contrivance; or - (c) disseminating information through the media, including the Internet, or by any other means, which gives or is likely to give, false or misleading signals as to the supply of, demand for, or price of an financial instrument, including the dissemination of rumours and false or misleading news, where the person who made the dissemination knew, or ought to have known, that the information was false or misleading.
-When information is disseminated for the purposes of journalism and artistic expression, such dissemination of information shall be assessed taking into account the rules governing the freedom of the press and freedom of expression in other media and the rules or codes govering the journalist profession, unless:
+- (b) entering into a transaction, placing an order to trade or any other behaviour which affects or is likely to affect the price of one or several financial instruments or a related spot commodity contract, which employs a fictitious device or any other form of deception or contrivance; or - disseminating information through the media, including the Internet, or by any other (c) means, which gives or is likely to give, false or misleading signals as to the supply of, demand for, or price of an financial instrument or a related spot commodity contract, or secures or is likely to secure the price of one or several financial instruments or a related spot commodity contract at an abnormal or artifical level, including the dissemination of rumours and false or misleading news, where the person who made the dissemination knew, or ought to have known, that the information was false or misleading.
+When information is disseminated for the purposes of journalism or artistic expression, such dissemination of information shall be assessed taking into account the rules governing the freedom of the press and freedom of expression in other media and the rules or codes govering the journalist profession, unless: - those persons derive, directly or indirectly, an advantage or profits from the dissemination of the information in question; or - the disclosure or dissemination is made with the intention of misleading the market as to the supply of, demand for, or price of financial instruments.